verrazzano/docs/content/en/docs/guides/export/_index.md

 The command `vz export oam` will output the YAML for each Kubernetes resource that was generated as a result of deploying an OAM application.
 The generated YAML is sanitized so that it can be used to deploy the application.
 Fields such as `creationTimestamp`, `resourceVersion`, `uid`, and `status` are not included in the  output.

-For example, using the Verrazzano CLI to export the YAML for the hello-helidon OAM sample application.
+For example, using the Verrazzano CLI to export the YAML for the hello-helidon OAM sample application:

 {{< clipboard >}}
 <div class="highlight">